kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - When the announcer says "game", QS *three times* to finish the CS
   - Defeat Twitch via Critical Strike
   - There is a small chance you won't one-shot Twitch, as he can survive two hits if you roll low damage; it shouldn't take much to finish him off though
-- After returning to the cantina, *Stims: Alacrity, Strength, and Battle Stim on MC*
+- After returning to the cantina, *Stims: Alacrity, Strength, and Battle Stim (if purchased) on MC*
 - Talk to Bendak Starkiller
 - Exit the cantina
 - *Equip Carth: Sith Armor*